alimcodescalers/G8_testing/docs/performance/1_FIO_testing/1_FIO_testing.md

 - Have admin access to one of the physical compute nodes

 ### Test description
--  Create a user
+-  Create a user:
-  - username: perftestuser.
+  - username: perftestuser
   - password: gig12345
 - Create a cloud space, with a randomly generated name
 - Create the required number of virtual machines
-  - The virtual machines will we spread over the number of nodes you indicated in `Perf_parameters.cfg`
+  - The virtual machines will we spread over the number of nodes you indicated in **Perf_parameters.cfg**
-  - VM's name is formatted like "nodex_y", where x = the stackId where the VM is installed and y = the number of the virtual machine
+  - The names of the virtual machines are formatted as "nodex_y", where x is the ID of the node (stack) and y is the number of the virtual machine
-- Install flexible I/O tester tool (FIO) and create data disks
+- Install **Flexible I/O** (FIO) tester tool and create and mount the data disks
-- Make sure to update the `Perf_parameters.cfg` file with the parameters needed
+- Make sure to update **Perf_parameters.cfg** with the parameters needed

 ### Running the test
-- Prior to running the script we need to make sure that the environment is clean.
-To clean the environment we need to use the `tear_down.py` script:
+- Prior to running the script make sure that the environment is clean, using the **tear_down.py** script:

   ```
   cd G8_testing/Environment_testing/performance_testing
   jspython scripts/tear_down.py --clean
   ```

-- Before running the test we need to set up the required parameters in the config file:
+- Then set the required parameters in **Perf_parameters.cfg**:

   ```
   cd G8_testing/performance_testing/Testsuite/1_fio_vms
   vim Perf_parameters.cfg
   ```

-- Following paramenters are settable in the config file:
+- Following parameters are settable in **Perf_parameters.cfg**:

   ```
   # No of cloudspaces --> an account is created for each cloudspace and Number of cloudspaces should be